brrock/blog/src/blog/2023-02-22-february-half-term-blog-post.md

 ---
 title: February half term blog post
 author: Benjy R
-date: 2023-02-22T18:05:24.099Z
+date: 2021-02-01T10:52:00.000Z
 tags:
   - post
 image: https://i.ytimg.com/vi/de_V6P0RVbg/hqdefault.jpg
 imageAlt: Snapshot of video https://youtu.be/de_V6P0RVbg
 description: Summary of an old February half term
 ---
 Welcome to my February half term blog post.
-In this post there are some of the things I got up to in this half tem holiday.\
-We had a great week.
+In this post there are some of the things I got up to in this half tem holiday.
+Video: [](https://youtu.be/de_V6P0RVbg)[go](https://youtu.be/de_V6P0RVbg)We had a great week.

 ### **Rock painting**